daisy/pipeline/website/src/_wiki/Get-Help/User-Guide/Installation.md

 yum install daisy-pipeline2_x.y.z.rpm
 ~~~

-The RPM package includes the desktop application, the server and the
+The RPM package includes the server and the command line tool, not the
-command line tool.
+desktop application.

 ### Linux (ZIP)

-The ZIP can be installed on all Linux distros.
-It includes the desktop
+The ZIP package for Linux can be installed on all distros.
+It includes
-application, the server and the command line tool.
-To install, simply
+the server and the command line tool.
+To install, extract the contents
-extract the contents to any destination you want.
+to any destination you want.

 ### Docker